guikarai/ELK-CPACF/part3.md

 ### 1. Click on the left tab bar to "Discover".
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/kibana-search-creation0.png)

-### 2. Let's start to discover and to explore crypto data sent by LinuxONE virtual machine.
+### 2. Let's start to discover and to explore VMSTAT data sent by LinuxONE virtual machine.
 When you submit a search request, the histogram, Documents table, and Fields list are updated to reflect the search results.
 The total number of hits (matching documents) is shown in the toolbar.
 The Documents table shows the first five hundred hits.

 By default, the hits are listed in reverse chronological order, with the newest documents shown first.
 You can reverse the sort order by clicking the Time column header.
 You can also sort the table by the values in any indexed field.